DanielK0926166/AI_portfolio/README.md

-# Python portfolio of Daniel Kiss
+# Artificial Intelligence portfolio of Daniel Kiss

 The index.ipynb page links to all projects.